fudgebucket27/LoopDropSharp/README.md

 Check out my post https://cobmin.io/posts/LoopDropSharp

 ### Supporting Me
-If you would like to support me you can purchase one of my Nfts here, https://loopexchange.art/collection/flowers or donate to my Loopring wallet
+If you would like to support me you can purchase one of my Nfts here, https://loopexchange.art/collection/flowers or donate to my Loopring wallet, jacobhuber.eth.

 <img src="https://user-images.githubusercontent.com/97369738/189735788-5ca5ff22-3e28-4c2d-9185-b1121d78a6e2.jpeg" width="150" />